aneurokumar/website/content/Second Brain/index.md

 My second brain hosts my [[./Articles|articles]] and [[./"Book Notes"|notes I take from books]], but also my notes and projects from my Bioinformatics class, equipmnt technical specs, and even some stuff on cooking, culture, and random concepts.

-Some notes are highly polished, others are not!
+Some notes are highly polished, others...not so much.
 Don't know where to start?
 Check out my Book Notes folder in the Explorer, and start clicking around!